ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-2-3.md

-Chapter 1: Understanding the Benefits of Mindful Breathing: Evidence-based research supporting the effectiveness of mindful breathing
+Evidence-based research supporting the effectiveness of mindful breathing
 =====================================================================================================================================

 Mindful breathing exercises have gained popularity in recent years as a tool for improving physical and mental health.
 In this chapter, we will explore evidence-based research supporting the effectiveness of mindful breathing.